 1. Improving energy system resilience through further diversification of supply sources

-No longer are countries limited by a lack of hydrocarbon endowment, or unsuitable geographic conditions for hydropower.
+No longer are countries limited by a lack of hydrocarbon endowment or unsuitable geographic conditions for hydropower.
 Costs of renewable technologies have plummeted over recent years, allowing exploitation of natural resources which every country has, sunlight and wind.
-Uruguay is noted in this year’s report as a country which has achieved substantial performance improvements since the 2009 EAPI benchmark, moving up 15 places in the ranks to hold 10th position.
+Uruguay is noted in this year’s report as a country that has achieved substantial energy security performance improvements since the 2009 EAPI benchmark, moving up 15 places in the ranks to hold 10th position.

-Part of this performance improvement has been driven by a significant ramp up in the installed capacity of solar and wind energy.
-This action addressed a historic security of supply issue caused by overreliance on hydropower, which resulted in power cuts during droughts and required the combustion of expensive imported oil to pick up the slack.
+Part of this performance improvement has been driven by a significant ramp-up in the installed capacity of solar and wind energy.
+This action addressed the historic security of supply issue caused by overreliance on hydropower, which resulted in power cuts during droughts and required the combustion of expensive imported oil to pick up the slack.